Pylons/pyramid/docs/tutorials/bfg/index.rst

 .. _converting_a_bfg_app:

-Converting a :mod:`repoze.bfg` Application to :mod:`pyramid`
+Converting a :mod:`repoze.bfg` Application to :app:`Pyramid`
 ============================================================

-Prior iterations of :mod:`pyramid` were released as a package named :mod:`repoze.bfg`.  :mod:`repoze.bfg` users are encouraged to upgrade their deployments to :mod:`pyramid`, as, after the first final release of :mod:`pyramid`, further feature development on :mod:`repoze.bfg` will cease.
+Prior iterations of :app:`Pyramid` were released as a package named :mod:`repoze.bfg`.  :mod:`repoze.bfg` users are encouraged to upgrade their deployments to :app:`Pyramid`, as, after the first final release of :app:`Pyramid`, further feature development on :mod:`repoze.bfg` will cease.

-Most existing :mod:`repoze.bfg` applications can be converted to a :mod:`pyramid` application in a completely automated fashion.
+Most existing :mod:`repoze.bfg` applications can be converted to a :app:`Pyramid` application in a completely automated fashion.
 However, if your application depends on packages which are not "core" parts of :mod:`repoze.bfg` but which nonetheless have ``repoze.bfg`` in their names (e.g. ``repoze.bfg.skins``,